deftio/fr_math/README.md

 //compile and link FR_mathroutines.cpp
 ```

-## Overview of Using Fixed Point Math
+## Introduction to Using Fixed Point Math

 Key ideas that come up in the implementation of quantized or DSP type math areas include how to represent fractional units and what to do when math operations cause integer registers to overflow.